 I want to tell my story to the press

 In 2003 Munby j (as he then was) heard the case of Angela Roddy.
-She was 16 years old and SS wanted to tell her story to the press about becoming pregnant at 13 and then having her baby taken into care.
+She was 16 years old and she wanted to tell her story to the press about becoming pregnant at 13 and then having her baby taken into care.
 She was allowed to be interviewed but the identities of her baby (Y) and Y’s father (X) would remain confidential.

 Munby J commented at para 56 of the judgment: